justin-p/ansible-playbook-gophish/README.md

 # ansible-playbook-gophish

-A W.I.P. collection of Ansible Playbooks that deploy Gophish, including the provision of hosts and DNS records using Terraform.
+A W.I.P. collection of Ansible Playbooks that deploy [gophish](https://github.com/gophish/gophish) application, including the provision of hosts and DNS records using Terraform.

 ## Ansible